 Although Deus Ex was right about many things, it was wrong about others.
 When it comes to the virus outbreak, it was wrong in predicting that Americans would try to steal the vaccine, when in reality nearly half the country embraced politically fueled anti-vaccine ideology and now refuse vaccines.
 But who saw that coming?

 The plot of Deus Ex branches out far beyond this virus outbreak, which will eventually take a backseat, but nevertheless it can’t be ignored.

-Penumbra is an episodic survival and existential first person horror game, the powerful debut of Frictional Games in 2007, which currently sits as our second greatest horror game of all time.
+Penumbra is an episodic survival and existential first person horror game, the powerful debut of Frictional Games in 2007.
 The second episode is called Penumbra: Black Plague after all.
 Now I know a plague is not a virus, but in this case we never learn the exact details about this plague and whether or not it really is a bacterial infection or a virus.
 It honestly seems to be the latter.